Who can apply

 - seniors sharing their knowledge, skills and experience with other seniors

-- seniors promoting awareness of elder abuse, including financial abuse
+- promoting awareness of elder abuse, including financial abuse

 - seniors involved in developing/sharing tools and resource materials to benefit other seniors

-- purchase or replacement of equipment for programs and activities for seniors (must be related to the project objectives and activities)
+- purchase or replacement of equipment for programs and activities for seniors (must be related to the project objectives and activities).
+An example can include purchasing a sewing machine for arts and crafts classes or tools for seniors to mentor woodworking.

-- renovations and repairs to facilities owned by the applicant and where programming directly related to seniors is offered
+- renovations and repairs to facilities owned by the applicant and where programming directly related to seniors is offered, such as renovating a space where social gatherings take place to encourage social inclusion (i for example: board games, coffee or a place to gather and chat)

 Examples of ineligible activities include, but are not limited to:

-- activities where the link to the program objectives is not clear
+- activities where there is no link to the program objectives

 - activities where the role of seniors is minimal or not clearly described

-- activities where tourism is the main project activity
+- activities where tourism or leisure is the main project activity

 - transportation for the sole purpose of leisure activities (for example: transportation for a personal event of a senior)